 “There she blows!-there she blows!
 A hump like a snow-hill!
 It is Moby Dick!”

 Mt.
 Greylock is part of the Massachusetts state park system.
+There are 12,500 acres of wilderness.
+Hiking trails abound.
 Visitors can drive up the mountain, though the road is closed during the winter months.

 Monument Mountain